 How common is chronic lymphocytic leukaemia?

 Around 3,800 people are diagnosed with chronic lymphocytic leukaemia in the UK each year.
 CLL is by far the most common type of chronic (slowly developing) leukaemia.

-CLL is more common in older people and is very rare in people under 40.
+CLL is more common in older people and is rare in people under 40.
 Men are more likely to develop CLL than women.
 We don't know why that is.

 Although leukaemia is the most common type of childhood cancer, leukaemia in children is nearly always acute leukaemia – either acute myeloid leukaemia or acute lymphoblastic leukaemia.
 Chronic leukaemia is very rare in children.